CharlyMannion/Helping_Heart/README.md

 * When we had agreed our objectives, we defined the idea for our app
 * We wrote user stories and added them to a trello board
 * With the idea in place, we began exploring the possible technologies
-* We decided to use Phaser with React
+* We decided to use Phaser with React, and keep the back end really simple
 * The team began by spiking React in small applications
 * When we felt we had a basic understanding of the technology, we defined our MVP
 * We defined our first week long sprint, to build our MVP, and began working on tickets in pairs